Inquiry set to examine maternity care at Nottingham hospital trust after mother and baby deaths

 An independent inquiry will examine maternity care at one of England’s largest hospitals after The Independent revealed dozens of deaths and injured babies at the trust.

-Patient safety minister Nadine Dorries has said maternity care at Nottingham University Hospitals Trust will be examined by an independent external review which will look at cases going back to at least 2016.
+Patient safety minister Nadine Dorries has said maternity care at Nottingham University Hospitals Trust will be examined by an independent external review, which will look at cases going back to at least 2016.

-She has also agreed to meet with local MPs about concerns over the safety of maternity services at the trust which are rated inadequate by the care quality watchdog.
+She has also agreed to meet with local MPs about concerns surrounding the safety of maternity services at the trust, which are rated “inadequate” by the Care Quality Commission (CQC).

-Families have welcomed the review but said they must be fully involved in setting its terms of reference and ensuring it is truly independent.
+Families have welcomed the review, but say they must be fully involved in setting its terms of reference and ensuring it is truly independent.

-A joint investigation by The Independent and Channel 4 News last month revealed the East Midlands trust had paid out £91 million in compensation after more than 30 deaths and 46 babies left permanently brain damaged in recent years.
+A joint investigation by The Independent and Channel 4 News last month revealed the East Midlands trust had paid out £91 million in compensation after more than 30 deaths and 46 babies were left permanently brain damaged in recent years.

 A number of families have faced a lack of transparency by the trust after mistakes in care, with key medical notes missing or inaccurate as well as failures to investigate serious incidents and reports being watered down.
-One mother’s death in 2020 was categorised as a low harm incident.
+One mother’s death in 2020 was categorised as a low-harm incident.

-Whistleblowers have raised fears over a lack of staff, with the trust telling The Independent it was fighting to fill 70 full-time vacancies for midwives.
+Whistle-blowers have raised fears over a lack of staff, with the trust telling The Independent it was fighting to fill 70 full-time vacancies for midwives.

 A cross-party group of Nottinghamshire MPs twice wrote to health secretary Matt Hancock earlier this year raising their fears over poor care at the trust, without receiving a response.

-Now patient safety minister Nadine Dorries has said she will meet with MPs over the issue, saying: “We are taking your concerns very seriously.
+Now Nadine Dorries says she will meet with MPs over the issue, saying: “We are taking your concerns very seriously.
 The department is working with NHS England to ensure oversight and monitoring at the trust.

 She added: “NHS England and the clinical commissioning group are finalising the terms of reference for an independent thematic review of maternity cases going back to 2016 to establish whether there was effective reporting, investigation and monitoring of these in line with the NHS serious incident framework and whether appropriate actions were taken in response.”

-She said senior clinicians had been drafted in to carry out “twice daily visits” on both Nottingham hospital sites to examine staffing levels and the demand from patients to make sure services were safe.
+She says senior clinicians had been drafted in to carry out “twice daily visits” on both Nottingham hospital sites to examine staffing levels and the demand from patients to make sure services were safe.

 A maternity improvement adviser is also working with the trust, which is being supported by the University Hospital of Coventry and Warwickshire Trust.
 Staff in the maternity units are also being encouraged to raise concerns anonymously.